facelessuser/coloraide/docs/src/markdown/index.md

 ## Contrast

-Coloraide gives access to the relative luminance of colors.
+ColorAide gives access to the relative luminance of colors.
 Relative luminance is acquired by translating the color to the XYZ color space and reading the Y channel.

 Looking at the color `#!color orange` we see if we convert it to the XYZ color space, we get